Strong anomalous proximity effect from spin-singlet superconductors: Discussion

 \onecolumngrid

-In this Supplemental Material, we analyze pairing correlations in the $d_{xy}$-wave superconductor (SC) in the coexistence with the persistent spin helix (PSH).
-The Bogoliubov-de Gennes (BdG) Hamiltonian in momentum space reads,
+In this Supplemental Material, we analyze pairing correlations in the $d_{xy}$-wave superconductor (SC) in the presence of the persistent spin helix (PSH).
+The Bogoliubov-de Gennes (BdG) Hamiltonian in momentum space reads

 which is equivalent to the BdG Hamiltonian in Eq.~(10) of the main text.
 This Hamiltonian can be divided into two $2 \times 2$ block components as

 where $s = \pm$.
 The Matsubara Green's function in momentum space is obtained by